 Search responses can also be configured to include snippets (document excerpts) featuring highlighted text.
 Popular search engines such as Google and Yahoo! return snippets in their search results: 3-4 lines of text offering a description of a search result.

-To help users zero in on the content they’re looking for, Solr supports grouping search results to aid further exploration.
+To help users zero in on the content they’re looking for, Solr supports two special ways of grouping search results to aid further exploration: faceting and clustering.

 Faceting is the arrangement of search results into categories (which are based on indexed terms).
 Within each category, Solr reports on the number of hits for relevant term, which is called a facet constraint.
 Faceting makes it easy for users to explore search results on sites such as movie sites and product review sites, where there are many categories and many items within a category.

 The screen shot below shows an example of faceting from the CNET Web site (CBS Interactive Inc.), which was the first site to use Solr.

 Faceting makes use of fields defined when the search applications were indexed.
 In the example above, these fields include categories of information that are useful for describing digital cameras: manufacturer, resolution, and zoom range.

 Clustering groups search results by similarities discovered when a search is executed, rather than when content is indexed.
 The results of clustering often lack the neat hierarchical organization found in faceted search results, but clustering can be useful nonetheless.
 It can reveal unexpected commonalities among search results, and it can help users rule out content that isn’t pertinent to what they’re really searching for.